Asian Art Outpost

 But there's more to it...

-In China, your relationship that you have with certain people can open doors for you.
-Having guanxi with someone also means they would never defraud you, but instead are honor-bound to treat you fairly (of course, this goes both ways).
-Sometimes it is suggested that guanxi is the exchange of favors.
-I would say is is more having a relationship that allows you to ask for and expect favors without shame.
+In China, the relationship that you have with certain people can open doors for you.
+Having guanxi with someone also means they would never defraud you but are honor-bound to treat you fairly (of course, this goes both ways).
+Sometimes it is suggested that guanxi is the exchange of favors. 關繫 / 関繫 / 關係 is more about having a relationship that allows you to ask for and expect favors without shame.

 There is no concept in western culture that exactly matches guanxi, but perhaps having a social or professional network is similar.